 When people purchase wine it is understood that they cannot sample from the bottle, at least with rare exceptions.
 This is true no matter how the wine was made and I think wine drinkers are as likely to be disappointed by conventional wine as they might be pleasantly surprised by a natural wine.

-Furthermore, what he says is akin to claiming that Nestle (which is made from sugar, chocolate, cocoa butter, milkfat, soy lecithin, natural flavors – whatever the fuck that means) is the standard for chocolate and the artisan who makes chocolate with pure ingredients – cocoa, cocoa butter or oil, sugar – is doing something different that is not as real based on the accepted convention.
+Furthermore, what he says is akin to claiming that Nestle (which is made from sugar, chocolate, cocoa butter, milkfat, soy lecithin, natural flavors – whatever that means) is the standard for chocolate and the artisan who makes chocolate with pure ingredients – cocoa, cocoa butter or oil, sugar – is doing something different that is not as real based on the accepted convention.
 The problem is that when convention twists the original meaning to the point where it loses authenticity it becomes a falsehood.
 When the main ingredient is sugar should you still be calling it a chocolate bar or a sugar bar?

 Moving right along, Johnson harkens back to his younger days, “But I’ve also tasted ‘natural’ wines that remind me of Italy 50 years ago.
 Tipping grapes in the tub on the ox cart, breaking them up with a cudgel on the way back to the farm and leaving the rest to nature rarely had good results.”

 It’s pretty clear that Johnson is using alternative not just to mean different but also to mean inferior.
 This is as derogatory as natural wine drinkers who think that all wines that are not naturally made are worthless.